Dimity Reed: Recognition

-Notable Projects
+Notable projects

-Despite working as a practising architect with her own practice, Dimity has predominantly been involved in the urban planning realm, with her acting as an architectural advisor on a lot of planning and government boards.
+Despite working as a practising architect with her own practice, Dimity has predominantly been involved in the urban planning realm, acting as an architectural advisor on a lot of planning and government boards.
 As well as providing architectural discussions in Melbourne’s local papers and collaborative publications, she also served as the head of design at RMIT and a professor of urban design.

-In 2007 Dimity, with a small team started work on the revitalization of Dandenong City.
+In 2007 Dimity, with a small team started work on the revitalisation of Dandenong City.
 The work was undertaken due to the city going through what Dimity describes as an “Urban Depression”.
-In 2006, the state government pledged $290 million to revitalize Dandenong in partnership with VicUrban and the Greater City of Dandenong.
+In 2006, the state government pledged $290 million to revitalise Dandenong in partnership with VicUrban and the Greater City of Dandenong.
 “Renovating a vast city follows the same process as renovating a house; it’s just that the implications are far-reaching, the costs are of a different order and the time lines stretch into the future”.

-Though she is now retired from the architectural sphere, Dimity is still very active on the homeground board (a no-income housing initiative) and heads up her own film production company, Mad Women Films in conjunction with her two film maker sons.
+Though she is now retired from the architectural sphere, Dimity is still very active on the homeground board (a no-income housing initiative) and heads up her own film production company, Mad Women Films in conjunction with her two filmmaker sons.

 They have recently released a series of films of Wagner's four Ring operas.
 "While there are a number of recordings and analyses of the Ring Cycle, I understand that no-one has yet explained on screen how Wagner used the music to tell his complex story, how each character and each event has a musical motif that recurs throughout the four operas.
 All four episodes were produced in Melbourne by director Sam Reed and producer Professor Dimity Reed who worked with Professor Lees.
-In the result their work makes a valuable contemporary contribution to the array of material dedicated to the Ring Cycle”.
+In the result their work makes a valuable contemporary contribution to the array of material dedicated to the Ring Cycle".